 High school diplomas shall be awarded to students with disabilities in compliance with Kentucky Administrative Regulation.

-When a student successfully completes a KVHS course, the credit shall apply toward graduation requirements and the grade received shall be used in calculating the student’s grade point average.
-Students in grades 5, 6, 7 or 8 who score a “3” or higher on an advanced placement examination or earn a grade of “B” or better in a high school equivalent or a KVHS course shall receive credit toward graduation.
-(Please refer to Policy 08.1131 concerning prior approval for KVHS courses.)

 Participation in Graduation

 No pupil shall be permitted to participate in graduation exercises until all specified graduation requirements have been fulfilled, as determined by the Principal and staff.